Thylacine: In popular culture

-The thylacine has become a cultural icon in Australia.
-The best known illustrations of Thylacinus cynocephalus were those in John Gould's The Mammals of Australia (1845–1863), often copied since its publication and the most frequently reproduced, and given further exposure by Cascade Brewery's appropriation for its label in 1987.
-The government of Tasmania published a monochromatic reproduction of the same image in 1934, the author Louisa Anne Meredith also copied it for Tasmanian Friends and Foes (1881).
-The thylacine is the mascot for the Tasmanian cricket team.
-A series of postage stamps that feature Mickey Mouse characters with Australian animals features a thylacine stamp in the collection.
+Thylacines used as a symbolic representation of Tasmania, or of anthropogenic extinction and humanity's relationship with nature.
+The best known illustrations of Thylacinus cynocephalus were those in John Gould's The Mammals of Australia (1845–1863), often copied since its publication and reproduced and given further exposure by Cascade Brewery's appropriation for its label in 1987.
+The government of Tasmania published a monochromatic reproduction of the same image in 1934.
+The thylacine is the mascot for the Tasmanian cricket team, the Tasmanian Tigers.
+The species is widely used in promotion and marketing within the Tasmanian ecotourism industry, which often capitalise on rumours of its survival.